Probabilistic Counters for Privacy Preserving Data Aggregation: Differential Privacy Preliminaries

-An intuition of $(\varepsilon,\delta)$-DP is as follows: if we choose two consecutive databases (that differ exactly on one record), then the mechanism is very likely to return indistinguishable values.
-In other words, it preserves privacy with high probability, but it is admissible for mechanism to be out of control with negligible probability $\delta$.
+An intuition of $(\varepsilon,\delta)$-DP is as follows: if we choose two consecutive databases (that differ exactly on one record), the mechanism will likely return indistinguishable values.
+In other words, it preserves privacy with high probability, but it is admissible for a mechanism to be out of control with negligible probability~$\delta$.

-\paragraph{Example 1} (Laplace noise) In central model, a standard, widely used mechanism with $(\varepsilon)$-differential privacy property, is so called Laplace noise.
+\paragraph{Example 1} (Laplace noise) In the central model, a standard and widely used mechanism with the $(\varepsilon)$-DP property is the so-called Laplace noise.
 A variable $X$ has Laplace distribution with parameter $\lambda$ (denoted as $X\sim\mathcal{L}(\lambda)$), if its probability density function is